philippines69/carlcastroarchives/skills-certificates.md

 title: Projects & Experiences
 permalink: "/projects-experiences/"
 layout: page
 excerpt: 'The name''s Carl.
-I''m an engineering freshman (if that adds to anything) living in Zamboanga Peninsula, Philippines.
 I created this blog/site as an avenue to better display my skills/experiences/quirks in a more ''personalized'' way. '
 comments: false

 ---
-# Youtube writing experience

-### TV show recaps & summaries
+# TV show recaps & summaries

 I worked as a scriptwriter for a TV show recaps channel.
 I'm currently working on a project involving recaps/summaries of a famous TV show you've probably already heard of (Game of Thrones).